Stop Walking on Eggshells (2010) is a help-manual for people who have a close relationship with a borderline person.

 BPDs Overlapping With Other Psychiatric Disorders?

-The authors make some examples that seemed more on the sociopath / psychopath end of the spectrum.
-Like the girl at 14 who tried to hire gang members to kill their parents.
+The authors make some examples that seemed more on the sociopath/psychopath end of the spectrum.
+Like the girl at 14 who tried to hire gang members to kill her parents.

 Very good overview of the borderline personality disorder which gives both the medical information and the practical, “day-to-day” translation of what it means.